 Challenges will come.
 Working together, we are realistic enough, tough enough, and resilient enough to meet these challenges head on.
 The goal is to build a sustainable, prosperous, caring community by respecting Earth's planetary boundaries and by respecting life itself.

 Bi-Weekly testing of both ends of the Black River system, from the headwaters in Milford at the Millpond ( both ends ) to the mouth of the river near where it meets Lake Ontario.
 We may scale back to monthly or less extensive testing as the year progresses , depending on what is learned.
 We will begin each test with dissolved oxygen, then ph,alkalinity & hardness, then conductivity, surface water temp, air temp , then bottom depth and secchi depth.
 All other observations will be noted at the time of testing.
 Various other locations on lakes & rivers inside PEC and along the shores of Lake Ontario in the Quinte Region will also be tested at times during the spring to fall.
 Sailors in our group may take some readings out in Lake Ontario and on visits to New Brunswick twice a year we will take readings on the St. John river in Hartland.
-Annual readings on a few lakes in northern Ontario will also be done during visits there.
+Annual readings on a few lakes and rivers along the way and into northern Ontario will also be done during visits there.

 Locations & Observations